bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

  * A needed build system component has not been installed.
  * The "Special library and header customizations" step was skipped.
- * A previous build step was not completed succesfully.
+ * A previous build step was not completed successfully.
  * Weird issues with the samba in-tree build system.

 If you encounter problems compiling the samba component then make sure